sshrichard/metacognition-of-AI/README.md

 `numSamples` specifies the number of sentences submitted to the model.
 The larger `numSamples`, the larger the probability that a technical issue arises when interacting with the API (see the Warning section below).

 The models can be evaluated for different temperatures.
 We used 0, 0.7 and 1 that are typical values.
+We also varied whether a system message "You are a helpful assistant" was included alongside the user prompt.

 ## Warning ##